 In addition to enforcing against infringers, publication of your patent application can be a useful public disclosure to prevent others from obtaining patents to your products.
 This can be easier than other ways to show your product existed before a later application.

 As of 31 March 2019, China reported a total stock of over 2.43 million granted invention patents, 4.57 million granted utility model patents, and 1.63 million granted design patents.
 Checking whether you have freedom to operate is an important step to take before doing business in China.

 A Chinese invention patent is equivalent to an Australian standard patent.
 The term of protection is 20 years.
 Invention patent applications can be filed directly with the China National Intellectual Property Administration (CNIPA) but are most commonly filed through the Patent Cooperation Treaty (PCT), the international system that makes it easier to file patents in multiple territories around the world.
-Hong Kong and Macau are not PCT members - see below for more about how to protect patents in these territories.
+Hong Kong and Macau are not PCT members - see IP Protection in Hong Kong and Macau for more about how to protect patents in these territories.